dotnet/docs/docs/standard/io/how-to-convert-between-dotnet-streams-and-winrt-streams.md

 > [!IMPORTANT]
 > Make sure that the .NET Framework stream you are using supports seeking, or copy it to a stream that does.
 You can use the <xref:System.IO.Stream.CanSeek%2A?displayProperty=nameWithType> property to determine this.

-To run this example, you must create a UWP XAML app that targets the .NET Framework 4.5.1 and contains a text block named `TextBlock2` and a button named `Button2`.
-The button click event must be associated with the `button2_Click` method shown in the example.
+To run this example, create a UWP XAML app that targets the .NET Framework 4.5.1 and contains a text block named `TextBlock2` and a button named `Button2`.
+Associate the button click event with the `button2_Click` method shown in the example.

   [!code-csharp[System.IO.WindowsRuntimeStreamExtensionsEx#Imports](~/samples/snippets/csharp/VS_Snippets_CLR_System/system.io.windowsruntimestreamextensionsex/cs/mainpage.xaml.cs#imports)]
   [!code-vb[System.IO.WindowsRuntimeStreamExtensionsEx#Imports](~/samples/snippets/visualbasic/VS_Snippets_CLR_System/system.io.windowsruntimestreamextensionsex/vb/mainpage.xaml.vb#imports)]